Oghma-Infinium/Apostasy/Documentation/FAQ.md

 ### Being randomly attacked or arrested by NPCs!
 Solution(s)
  1. open the console, select one of the NPCs, and type `paycrimegold 0 0`

-### Having issues controlling NPCs in Sirenroot!
-Solution(s)
- 1. The issue is caused by a bad script interaction between Immersive Camera and Sirenroot.
-You can disable Immersive Camera (and its script patches) in the left hand pane of MO2 for the duration of Sirenroot.

 ### Body type won't change when trying to apply a new body through OBody.
 Solution(s)